syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.network/docs.en.md

 You can find [example code in our terraform-examples](https://github.com/syseleven/terraform-examples/tree/master/FWaaS) on GitHub.

 !
-Blocking ICMP traffic can lead to connectivity issues.
+Blocking ICMP traffic can lead to connectivity issues, for example path mtu discovery over vpn connections relies on ICMP to be allowed.
 Usually it is recommended not to block ICMP.

 ### IPsec VPN (VPNaaS)

-Using VPNaaS you can establish secure connections between different regions and your own premises.
+With VPNaaS you can establish secure site-to-site tunnels from your premises to SysEleven Stack, so you can access cloud resources like if they were part of your network.
+This feature can also be used to interconnect different regions together.

 See our heat-examples on GitHub [for an example how to connect two regions using VPNaaS](https://github.com/syseleven/heat-examples/tree/master/vpn-site2site).